 In Still Life, a series of canvas works painted mostly in a single hue, the warping and wrinkling of the canvas entails that these, too, drift between sculpture and painting.
 In this way, Kaz Oshiro's works move between dichotomies, inviting confusion in the viewer.
 However, by the same token, they offer us an opportunity to re-evaluate the existence of, and definitions surrounding, a work of art.

-Oshiro's recent solo exhibitions include Steel Unforged, galerie frank elbaz (Paris, 2017); A STANDARD, Honor Fraser Gallery (Los Angeles, 2017); and Diffuse Reflection, galerie frank elbaz (Paris, 2015).
+Oshiro's recent solo exhibitions include Republic, MAKI Gallery (Tokyo, 2020); 96375, Nonaka-Hill, (Los Angeles, 2020); Steel Unforged, galerie frank elbaz (Paris, 2017); and A STANDARD, Honor Fraser Gallery (Los Angeles, 2017).
 In 2014, his solo exhibition, Chasing Ghosts, was held at the Los Angeles County Museum of Art (LACMA, Los Angeles).
 His work has been shown in group exhibitions at various institutions including The FLAG Art Foundation (New York, 2015), the Walker Art Center (Minneapolis, 2012), and the Hammer Museum (Los Angeles, 2005).
 In 2014, he participated in Deception II: Into the Future, a group show which was held at Bunkamura: The Museum (Tokyo), Hyogo Prefectural Museum of Art (Hyogo) and Nagoya City Art Museum (Aichi).
-His work is in many notable public and private collections, including the Fonds national d'art contemporain (Paris), Los Angeles County Museum of Art (LACMA, Los Angeles), the Rubell Family Collection (Miami), and the Zabludowicz Collection (London).
+His work is in many notable public and private collections, including the Fonds national d'art contemporain (Paris), Los Angeles County Museum of Art (LACMA, Los Angeles), the Rubell Museum (Miami), and the Zabludowicz Collection (London).

 Text courtesy MAKI.